 Claim for mis-sold car finance

-Did you buy a vehicle on finance between 2007 and January 2021?
+Did you finance a vehicle between 2007 and January 2021?

 If you purchased a vehicle on finance before January 2021 you may have been mis-sold and could be owed compensation from your lender.
+Many customers were unknowingly charged higher interest rates because some dealerships earned secret commissions from lenders, without telling customers!

 You can sit back and relax while the hard work is done for you!